 What Are Telescopic Cranes?

-Marine cranes are the special equipment which facilitates the lifting of heavy loads and makes the movement of tons of materials from one place to the other easier.
-Telescopic cranes are a form of heavy cranes employed to transport objects.
+Marine cranes are special equipment that facilitates the lifting of heavy loads and makes the movement of tons of materials from one place to another easier.
+Telescopic cranes are a form of heavy crane employed to transport objects.

-Cranes like the telescopic cranes are often used in day-to-day hauling operations but it has also to be noted that these heavy cranes are very important when it comes to carrying out manoeuvring operations in shipping ports.
+Cranes like telescopic cranes are often used in day-to-day hauling operations.
+These heavy cranes are essential for manoeuvring operations in shipping ports.

 Related Read: Measures Taken During Shipboard Operation for the Safety of Ship’s Crew, Cargo, and Marine Environment